Sofie8/VERTHY/projects/hemp.md

       <div>
         <h3>Overview</h3>
         <p>
-          At VERTHY we are located in the middle of a PFAS risk area caused by past emissions from firefighting activities and industry.
-          At the same time, we are on the border of nature and agriculture, where a project developer approached us to help ensure that background PFAS concentrations are not further increasing rather aiming to actively reduce them.
-This unique region, surrounded by nature, agriculture, and industry, offers both challenges and opportunities to integrate these seemingly dual objectives of expanding building projects but ensuring a healthy living environment.
-Using nature-based solutions, like <strong>phytoremediation</strong>, we aim to mitigate pollution risks while simultaneously enhancing biodiversity within region.
-In this way, remediation and ecological management reinforce one another, while still allowing space for redevelopment and the entrepreneurial ambitions of the project developer.
+          This 3-hectare site, owned by a project developer, lies at the heart of a PFAS risk area due to its proximity to former firefighting training grounds and nearby industrial activities, which have caused PFOS and PFOA contamination in both the topsoil and groundwater.
+At the same time, we are on the border of nature and agricultural land.
+This unique region, surrounded by nature, agriculture, and industry, offers both challenges and opportunities to integrate these seemingly dual objectives of expanding economic activities and ensuring a healthy living environment.
+Using nature-based solutions, like
+          <strong>phytoremediation</strong>, we aim to mitigate pollution risks of further PFAS spreading while simultaneously enhancing biodiversity within the
+          region.
+In this way, remediation and ecological management reinforce one another, while still allowing space for redevelopment and the economic, entrepreneurial ambitions of the project developer.
         </p>

         <h3>What we did</h3>